omega-hub/oculus/README.md

-# rift - Oculus Rift support for omegalib
+# Oculus support for omegalib
-This module adds Oculus Rift support to omegalib。
+This module adds Oculus HMD support to omegalib。

-**Version Requirement**: This module only works with omegalib version 6.0-beta3 and higher

 ## Building Instructions
 This module builds like any other omegalib module, with a couple more steps.
 You need to have the Oculus SDK **version 0.4.4** on your machine.
 Let's assume you are on Windows and